Steps to Graduation

 Please notify your graduation counselor if there are any changes made to your petition.

 - Absentia: All graduating students are expected to participate in the graduation ceremony.
 If extenuating circumstances arise, you must submit a written request to the Office of the Registrar for permission to graduate in absentia.
 This is required at least six weeks prior to commencement.

 - Commencement Requirements: All degree requirements must be completed before the student may participate in commencement ceremonies.
-Undergraduate students completing the last of their coursework during Interterm or Summer must contact their graduation counselor to be cleared for graduation.
+Undergraduate students completing the last of their coursework during Summer must contact their graduation counselor to be cleared for graduation.

 - Honors: For the commencement program, honors are computed based on the cumulative GPA of all work completed at Biola prior to your final semester.
 The honors on your diploma are computed based upon your final cumulative GPA at Biola.